Philippines' Marcos visits Indonesia in first overseas trip as president | Politics

 Philippines' Marcos visits Indonesia in first overseas trip as president

-Philippine President Ferdinand Marcos Jr will meet his Indonesian counterpart Joko Widodo on Monday for a state visit set to focus on bolstering joint defence and counter-terrorism work between the two neighbours.
+Philippine President Ferdinand Marcos Jr met with his Indonesian counterpart Joko Widodo on Monday for a state visit focused on bolstering defence, trade and other ties between the two neighbours.

-The two leaders are due to renew a defence and security pact and sign deals on trade, investment and green energy, Philippine press secretary Trixie Cruz-Angeles told reporters on Sunday.
-They are likely to discuss maritime cooperation and border and counter-terrorism issues, she said.
+Trade between the countries had increased by nearly 50% compared to last year, Jokowi said, calling for border trade to be developed further and transport routes revitalised.
+Speaking alongside Jokowi at the state palace in Bogor, Marcos said both nations were committed to maintaining regional stability through the 10-member regional grouping, the Association of Southeast Asian Nations (ASEAN).

+"We also spoke at length about the role that we believe ASEAN should play while we faced difficulties, (at) this very volatile time in geopolitics, not only in our region, but also in the rest of the world," he said.
+"We agreed that ASEAN is going to be the lead agent in the changes that we would like to see in continuing to bring peace to our countries."

-Suicide bombings in both countries, including on churches, and the involvement of Indonesian fighters in the 2017 takeover of the Philippines' Marawi City by Islamist militants have demonstrated what analysts say are linkages between regional extremists.
-The Jakarta Post newspaper in an editorial on Monday said the visit would also be a chance for the new president to lobby Widodo on the case of Mary Jane Veloso, a Filipino on death row in Indonesia for drug smuggling.
+The Jakarta Post newspaper in an editorial on Monday said the visit would also be a chance for the new president to lobby Widodo on the case of Mary Jane Veloso, a Filipino on death row in Indonesia for drug smuggling, although neither president publicly mentioned the case.
+The leaders share joint security concerns with suicide bombings in both countries, including on churches, in recent years.
+The involvement of Indonesian fighters in the 2017 takeover of the Philippines' Marawi City by Islamist militants had also demonstrated what analysts say are linkages between regional extremists.

-Marcos, who described Indonesia as one of his country's closest allies before departing for Jakarta, is due to meet business leaders with his economic team later on Monday and will fly to Singapore on Tuesday.
+Marcos, who described Indonesia as one of his country's closest allies, is due to meet business leaders with his economic team later on Monday and will fly to Singapore on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)